github/training-kit/intermediate/index.md

 ## Comparing pending and existing changes

-Maximize the file comparison abilities of Git with historical and un-committed change review commands.
+Maximize file comparison abilities of Git with historical and un-committed change review.

 ---